 Among the system’s three buttons on the 2013 Hyundai Elantra GT is a center icon showing a star at the end of a road.
 Were the Three Kings in the age-old Christmas-time story driving a Hyundai hatchback when they found baby Jesus beneath a star?

-The middle button accesses a voice prompt for Enhanced Navigation Services to alter guidance options on cars with navigation system, like establish a new route from saved destinations or find surrounding points of interest.
+The middle button accesses a voice prompt for Enhanced Navigation Services to alter guidance options on Hyundai cars with navigation systems, like establish a new route from saved destinations or find surrounding points of interest.
 The prompt also allows managing current navigation route and system options.
-On cars without navigation, the button accesses turn-by-turn guidance.
+On Hyundais without navigation, the Blue Link button accesses turn-by-turn guidance.
 The button is also used to activate Eco Coach, which sends a detailed report of gas mileage and carbon dioxide emissions to the Blue Link user’s online account.

-Blue Link’s features are a paid service after the complimentary trial period on new cars.
+Blue Link services are a paid service after the complimentary trial period on new Hyundai cars.
 Prices range from $79 a year for the basic package to $279 a year for the full suite, though discounted rates apply for original owners.
 An explanation of the packages can be found here.